 Best local places to eat and drink

 Visit The Cider Pantry (01425 402193) to sample and buy locally brewed cider or apple juice made ye-olde-worlde way.
 The Fighting Cocks (01425 652462) is a hop and a skip away with outdoor seating and piled-high plates of usual to unusual pub fare, such as New Forest faggots and mash and spicy New Orleans jambalaya.

 Why stay with us?

 There’s shower block (male and female), washing up sinks and a mobile shop.
-Woodgreen Community Shop visits every morning with freshly-baked croissants and lots more.
+Woodgreen Community Shop visits every morning with freshly-baked croissants and lots more, while a pizza van usually visits one night each weekend.
 Firepits for hire and wood, kindling and charcoal are available to buy at reception.
 There is a freezer for ice packs or you can leave a deposit and borrow some.

 ReviewsAdd Your Review

 Secluded, peaceful glamping on the edge of the New Forest